If you torture the evidence long enough, it will confess to almost anything – but remote work statistics in 2020 suggest that it’s here to stay.

 15. Not Everyone Works Remotely at (Most) Remote Work Companies

 Fully-remote companies are growing in popularity, but don’t (yet) form the bulk of companies offering remote-work options.

 A Buffer survey found that in 43% of companies, employees are split between full-time remote work and office-based work.
 Second in place are fully remote companies, forming 30% of responses.
 Fifteen percent work from home as needed, while 9% have a certain number of telecommuting days per month.

 Surprisingly, only 3% of responders were remote freelancers or solo businesses.

 In the Future, Work from Home Could Become the Norm

-Some skeptics point at a variety of reasons why remote working will die.
+Some skeptics point at a variety of reasons why remote work will die.
 The news has featured high-profile cases of large companies adopting remote work, then calling employees back into the office.

-Nonetheless, remote working statistics show that it’s consistently picking up steam and here to stay.
+Nonetheless, remote work statistics show that it’s consistently picking up steam and here to stay.

 The State of Remote Work Report by Owl Labs